mdn/content/files/en-us/web/accessibility/understanding_wcag/perceivable/index.md

 ---
 This article provides practical advice on how to write your web content so that it conforms to the success criteria outlined in the **Perceivable** principle of the Web Content Accessibility Guidelines (WCAG) 2.0 and 2.1.
 Perceivable states that users must be able to perceive it in some way, using one or more of their senses.

-> **Note:** To read the W3C definitions for Perceivable and its guidelines and success criteria, see <a href="https://www.w3.org/TR/WCAG21/#perceivable">Principle 1: Perceivable - Information and user interface components must be presentable to users in ways they can perceive.</a>
+> **Note:** To read the W3C definitions for Perceivable and its guidelines and success criteria, see [Principle 1: Perceivable - Information and user interface components must be presentable to users in ways they can perceive.](https://www.w3.org/TR/WCAG21/#perceivable)

 ## Guideline 1.1 — Providing text alternatives for non-text content